Top Family Law Attorney and Divorce Lawyer Serving Montgomery, Frederick, and Howard Counties

 Owning a lucrative business could present many opportunities and benefits, however, there are numerous legal and financial considerations for both the buyer and the seller of an existing business or professional practices (doctors, dentists, etc.) when entering into such contracts.
 From the buyer’s standpoint, he or she may unwittingly inherit the past debts and liabilities of the business that occurred long before the buyer was even interested in purchasing the business if a contract is not properly negotiated and drafted.
 In an asset purchase agreement (where the buyer purchases the assets of the company as opposed to purchasing its stocks), the allocation of the purchase price could also have significant tax and financial liabilities as well.
 A seller should also make sure that he or she is well protected by a solid contract particularly if the seller has proprietary information that would have to be disclosed prior to the closing of the sale or if the seller is financing a part or the entire purchase price.
 Unfortunately, many people are not aware of these potential negative consequences and they sign a “form contract” provided by their agents believing that they are adequately protected.
 These form contracts do not take into account your specific investment, and they are not customized to provide you with maximum protection for your particular transaction.
 Many buyers and sellers find themselves in a precarious position years after the sale/purchase of business and realize that they will have to spend substantially more in litigation cost than they would have had to spend on attorney’s fees to be well represented in their transactions.
 Our Maryland business lawyers can represent you in buying or selling a business or professional practices to make sure that your rights are adequately protected.
 Call us for an appointment if you are planning to buy or sell a business in Maryland.

-We aggressively represent clients in various commercial litigation matters ranging from shareholder and partnership disputes, breach of contract disputes, lawsuit between different entities such as corporations and LLCs.
-Call us for an appointment if you need additional information from a Maryland business trial lawyer regarding representation in a business lawsuit.
+We vigorously represent our clients in various commercial litigation matters ranging from shareholder and partnership disputes, breach of contract disputes for healthcare practices including dental and medical practices.
+Call us (301) 309-9002 for an appointment if you need additional information from a Maryland business trial lawyer regarding representation in a business lawsuit.